evkx/evkx.github.io/content/technology/battery/basic/_index.md

 ---
 title: Battery basics
 linktitle: Battery basics
-description: The basic principle of a Li-ion battery is that electrical energy is created by an electrochemical reaction between two metals of different affinities.
+description: The fundamental principle of a lithium-ion (Li-ion) battery is that it generates electrical energy through an electrochemical reaction between two different metals with varying affinities for electrons.
 weight: 1
 ---
 <!-- markdownlint-disable MD033 -->

-A Lithium-ion battery is made up of two electrodes (Anode & Cathode), a separator, an electrolyte, and two current collectors (positive and negative).
+A Li-ion battery consists of several key components: two electrodes (anode and cathode), a separator, an electrolyte, and two current collectors (positive and negative).

+### How it works:

-During discharge, an electrochemical reaction in Anode causes it to release positive lithium ions into the electrolyte.
-The electrolyte carries the positively charged lithium ions from the Anode to the Cathode.
+- **During Discharge:** When the battery discharges, a chemical reaction at the anode releases positive lithium ions into the electrolyte.
+The electrolyte then transports these lithium ions to the cathode.

-This reaction in Anode is called reduction, and the Anode is known as the reducing agent because it loses lithium atoms.

-The Cathode is known as the oxidizing agent because it accepts lithium ions from the Anode.
+- The anode undergoes oxidation, losing lithium atoms and releasing electrons, which accumulate in the anode, making it negatively charged.- This process is known as oxidation.
+- Simultaneously, the cathode undergoes reduction, gaining lithium ions from the electrolyte and electrons from the external circuit, making it positively charged.
+This process is known as reduction.

 <figure>
 <img src="batteryconcept.drawio.svg" class="img-fluid mx-auto d-block">